icampus-wildau/ros-i2c/README.md

 # Questions/Issues

-If you encounter any problems or have any questions, please open an issue on [the GitHub repository](https://github.com/iCampus-Wildau/ros-i2c).
+If you encounter any problems, please open an issue on [the GitHub repository](https://github.com/icampus-wildau/ros-i2c).
+If you have any questions, feel free to ask them in the [GitHub Discussions](https://github.com/icampus-wildau/ros-i2c/discussions) section.

 # Contributing